 Special Weather Statement:

-The National Weather Service has issued a Coastal Flood Advisory in effect for Ocean City through 5 a.m.
+The National Weather Service (NWS) has issued a Coastal Flood Warning in effect for Ocean City through 5 a.m.
 Thursday (March 22).
 A Winter Storm Warning also will be in effect through 2 a.m.
 Thursday.

-Residents and guests are asked to closely monitor the forecast and weather conditions.
-Owners should be prepared to move vehicles from areas that typically experience flooding.
-The roads closer to the beach including Central and Wesley avenues are typically at higher elevation.
+Street flooding could occur prior to high tide and may last for several hours.
+Residents should monitor conditions and be prepared to move vehicles from areas that typically experience flooding.
+The roads closer to the beach including Central and Wesley avenues are at higher elevation.
 These roads also offer the safest routes of travel across the length of the island.
 Parking will be available at the Trinity United Methodist Church at 20 North Shore Road in Marmora (please read letter from Trinity if you take advantage of this service).

 For Police & Fire Department emergencies, call 911.
 For non-emergencies, call 609-399-9111.